History of Irish Americans in Philadelphia: Pre- and early America

-19th Century
+19th century

-Several Irish associations were formed in the 19th Century.
+Several Irish associations were formed in the 19th century.
 The first mutual aid groups to support individual counties were those for County Donegal and County Mayo, and others were subsequently formed.
 The Total Abstinence Brotherhood was founded to promote Catholic-based morality and an abstinence from alcohol.
 The Clan na Gael and the Fenian Brotherhood were formed to support Ireland-based nationalist groups.
 Some groups had Philadelphia-based chapters with their own meeting halls.
 They included the Ancient Order of the Hibernians, The Irish Catholic Benevolent Union, and the Irish League.

 Duffy's Cut

 Duffy's Cut is the name given to a stretch of railroad tracks about 30 miles west of Philadelphia, originally built for the Philadelphia and Columbia Railroad in the summer and fall of 1832.
 The line later became part of the Pennsylvania Railroad's Main Line.
 Railroad contractor Philip Duffy hired 57 Irish immigrants to lay this line through the area's densely wooded hills and ravines.
 The workers came to Philadelphia from the Ulster counties of Donegal, Tyrone and Londonderry to work in Pennsylvania's nascent railroad industry.
 Less than two months after their arrival, all 57 died during the second cholera pandemic.
 While most died of the disease, forensic evidence suggests that some may have been murdered, perhaps due to fear of contagion, as the pandemic spanned several continents and many years.

-The site is located near Malvern, Pennsylvania in East Whiteland Township near the intersection of King Road and Sugartown Road, where a Pennsylvania state historical marker has been placed.
+The site is located near Malvern, Pennsylvania, in East Whiteland Township near the intersection of King Road and Sugartown Road, where a Pennsylvania state historical marker has been placed.

-The Famine Generation
+The famine generation

 By 1846, Philadelphia had received Irish immigrants for six generations, but it was the seventh generation that was to greatly change the city's composition and posture with respect to immigrants.
 The increase of Irish immigrants in the post-famine years introduced a ghetto system.
 During the famine, the Society of Friends in Philadelphia distinguished itself by its dedication to the relief of the suffering in Ireland.
+The Philadelphia Society of Friends Famine Relief Committee took charge of soliciting donations from Quakers across the United States and forwarding them to Ireland.
 Although Quaker families had found hospitality and refuge in Ireland in the seventeenth century, they also found hostility.
 It is a mark of the high principles of these families that many of the descendants of the earlier Quaker emigrants contributed heavily in the 1840s to the Irish.